Can Bose-Einstein condensates enhance radioactive decay?

-\textit{(1) Single-body loss cannot be modified by many-body physics.}\\ Single-body loss is defined as the sudden disappearance of single particles by a loss mechanism.
-The decay in atom number is always exponential and cannot be modified by many-body physics, as rigorously proven in the End Matter.
+\textit{(1) Single-body loss cannot be modified by many-body physics and is always exponential.}\\ Here single-body loss is defined under the Born-Markov approximation as the sudden disappearance of single particles by a loss mechanism described by a decay constant $\Gamma$ which characterizes the radioactive decay.
+This proves that any form of constructive interference between different atoms is not possible.
 Therefore, no special correlations of the parent atoms (BEC, Luttinger liquid) can modify radioactive decay~\footnote{Note that a recent paper~\cite{Luttinger_liquid_decay} claimed incorrectly that one-body decay is modified by a Luttinger liquid.
 The theoretical derivation uses an invalid long-wavelength approximation.
 It is not clear why the experimental results agree with the incorrect prediction.
 Our proof also rules out that there is bosonic enhancement of particle loss by optical pumping, as claimed in Ref.~\cite{vdStraten_PhysRevLett.116.173602}. }.
+The approximation for sudden loss covers the situation where all decay products (e.g. recoil nuclei and emitted gamma rays or neutrinos) rapidly escape from the system.
+The single-particle decay rate $\Gamma$ can include modification from the environment.
+The electron density affects the matrix element for electron capture processes~\cite{PhysRev.76.897,pressure_dependency_radioactive_decay_be7}.
+The atom's ionization state affects the rate of bound state beta decay \cite{PhysRevLett.77.5190}, and the density of states is modified in cavities and photonic bandgap materials, or via an index of refraction for photon emission~\cite{NIENHUIS1976181} as observed in thorium nuclear clocks~\cite{Nuclear_clock}.
+In these cases, our proof still applies with a renormalized single-particle loss rate.

-In reality of course, single particles do not suddenly disappear, but have a finite coherence time with respect to the emitting system.
-The full Hamiltonian for the particle decay includes the quantum field for the photon and the daughter (ground state) atom~\cite{ketterle2001cargese}.
+In reality of course, single particles do not suddenly disappear, but have a finite coherence time with respect to the emitting system - this is non-Markovian dynamics.
+The full Hamiltonian for the particle decay includes the quantum fields for the photon and the daughter (ground state) atom~\cite{ketterle2001cargese}.
 For early times the evolution is fully coherent.
-Usually, there are finite coherence times for both the photon field (they escape the condensate volume typicaly in a few ps) and also for the daughter atom (they can escape due to recoil, decay to lower-lying states or dephase).
+Usually, there are finite coherence times for both the photon field (they escape the condensate volume typically in a few ps) and also for the daughter atom (they can escape due to recoil, decay to lower-lying states or dephase).
 The fastest decaying mode is adiabatically eliminated.
-If the atomic coherence decay faster than photon coherence, one retrieves the equation for optical gain, i.e. a laser medium.
+If the atomic coherence decays faster than photon coherence, one retrieves the equation for optical gain, i.e. a laser medium.
 If the photon escapes quickly, one obtains the equations for superradiance~\cite{SR_Rayleigh,ketterle2001cargese}.
+In either case, one obtains a generic gain equation which says that the rate of spontaneous emission of photons into the relevant mode has to be faster than the loss rate for coherence.